We answer any questions you might have relating to Aesthetics Awards entry, judging, ceremony and sponsorship

 The Aesthetics Awards is only open to practitioners and companies who are based or have a subsidiary in the UK and Ireland.
 If you are unsure if you are eligible to enter, please contact the team.

 The Aesthetics Awards are open to individuals and companies within the UK and Ireland medical aesthetic specialty.
 You should check the requirements for each individual category, which can be found here.
-Those entering the practitioner categories must be healthcare professionals who are registered with their regulatory body (i.e. GMC, NMC, GDC) and all clinic entries must have a registered Medical Director.
+Those entering the practitioner categories must be healthcare professionals who are registered with their regulatory body (i.e. GMC, NMC, GDC) and have no limitations to practice.
+All clinic entries must have a registered Medical Director.

-Each application has a strict word limit of 1,700 (including spaces) and you must not exceed this; however, your entry does not have to meet it.
-References will be included in the character count, although you may supply a reference list as part of your supplementary materials if it exceeds the character count.
+Each application has a strict word limit of 1,700 words and you must not exceed this; however, your entry does not have to meet it.
+References will be included in the word count, although you may supply a reference list as part of your supplementary materials if it exceeds the word count.
+Remember it should be clear what references you are referring to in the text of your entry.
 Supplementary materials which provide extended answers to the questions will be discounted.

 There will be no opportunity to amend your entry once you have submitted your application online, unless you pay a £100 +VAT administration fee and this information is received before shortlisting has begun.
 If you need to amend your entry, please contact our team email@example.com.